Tree Service vs Landscape Service — What’s the Difference?

 Anything Involving “Topping”

 The standard landscape-service answer to “this tree is too tall” is “we can top it for you.”
 Topping is an ANSI A300 violation and accelerates decay.
-We have written about this on the oak tree trimming page.
+See the oak tree trimming page for more on why.

 Removal of a Tree Larger Than Roughly 10-Inch DBH